JAX-00/jax-00/README.md

 ## Hi there 👋

+My name is Jubi, and I'm an student in Telkom University take my master degree in Computer scientist interested in Web Dev, Data Science or Analityc and Languages.

+Curently, I learn Laravel, talwing, UI/UX, pythone and Languages like jepan, portuguese and english.

+- 🔭 I’m currently on Google, and side job as Trader. wkwkw Amin..

 <!--
 **JAX-00/jax-00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.